 These financial statements have been prepared in accordance with the requirements of the Companies Act 1993, the Financial Reporting Act 1993 and the Registered Bank Disclosure Statement (Full and Half-Year - Overseas Incorporated Registered Banks) Order 2008 (the "Order").
-The parent company's financial statements are for the New Zealand operations of Australia and New Zealand Banking Group Limited as conducted through the NZ Branch (the "Registered Bank" or "NZ Branch") and the aggregated financial statements are for the New Zealand operations of Australia and New Zealand Banking Group Limited (the "NZ Banking Group"), which includes the NZ Branch and all New Zealand geographic operations, subsidiaries, associate companies and jointly controlled entities as disclosed in Note 37.
+The parent's financial statements are for the New Zealand operations of Australia and New Zealand Banking Group Limited as conducted through the NZ Branch (the "Registered Bank" or "NZ Branch") and the aggregated financial statements are for the New Zealand operations of Australia and New Zealand Banking Group Limited (the "NZ Banking Group"), which includes the NZ Branch and all New Zealand geographic operations, subsidiaries, associate companies and jointly controlled entities.